-Since this letter was semi-public, the contents of it had to be taught.
-Paul takes this opportunity to mention the gospel in general terms.
-He uses the word ransom.
-Ransom for all.
-A ransom is a payment to buy something back.
-Jesus is the ransom given to buy back our moral debts to God and thus free us from the cost of death due to our sins.
+Since this letter was designed to ultimately serve the church at large, its contents were meant to be taught publicly.
+Paul, therefore, takes this opportunity to mention the gospel in general terms and uses the word ransom (ransom for all).
+A ransom is a payment made to buy something back.
+In this sense, Jesus is the ransom given to buy back our moral debts owed to God and thus free us from the penalty of death at judgment due to our sins.

-This, not the Gnostic teachers' ideas, is the true gospel, the true manner of salvation.
-The testimony, born at the proper time, refers to the many who have proclaimed this message throughout history:
+This, not the Gnostic teachers' ideas, was the true gospel and manner of salvation.
+The testimony, given at the proper time, refers to the many who had proclaimed this message throughout history:

-- The faith and salvation, spoken of by the prophets.
+- Mankind's salvation to come, spoken of by the prophets.

-- The announcement of Christ's deity and His work to the Apostles by God
+- God announcing Christ's deity and work to the Apostles:

-God declared His plan to save man at proper times and events throughout history so that everybody could get the good news.
+- God declared His plan to save man at proper times and events throughout history so that everyone could receive the good news.

-- Paul concludes that he has been chosen to be the one of these proclaimers
+- Paul concludes that he has been chosen to be one of these proclaimers

-(in a very long line of proclaimers) about the manner in which God is
+(in a long line of proclaimers) about the manner in which God would save mankind.

-- This is why he says he was chosen to be a preacher, a proclaimer, and an Apostle (special messenger).
+- This is why he says that he was chosen to be a preacher, a proclaimer and an Apostle (special messenger).

-- His special goal is to bring the message of the gospel to the non-Jews, in other words, to the Gentiles.
+- His particular mission was to bring the message of the gospel to the non-Jews (Gentiles).

-Unlike the Gnostic teachers, he does not lie, but faithfully, always, teaches the truth, that we are saved by God's grace through faith in Jesus Christ, to the Gentiles (now Jews).
+Unlike the Gnostic teachers, he does not lie but always teaches the truth faithfully.
+This truth that he proclaims to the Gentiles is that we are saved by God's grace through faith in Jesus Christ.